Immersion Trips FAQ

 When do I make payments for the trip?

-A $100 deposit is required within 48 hours of your registration to confirm your spot on the Immersion Project.
+A $100 deposit is required within 48 hours of your acceptance to the project to confirm your spot on the Immersion Project.
 Remaining payments will be due as stated in the Dates and Deadlines section of this website.
 Participants failing to make these payments on time risk being removed from the project.

 Who is eligible to participate on an Immersion Project?